On shrinking targets and self-returning points: Proof of Theorem

 Recall that $c_{m,0} = 2 r_m = \mu(E_m)$.
 Since $\var G_n \leq 2$, we have by Lemma~\ref{lem:fouriercoeff} that $|c_{n,k}| \leq \frac{1}{\pi |k|}$.
 Using these estimates on the Fourier coefficients, we can now estimate the quantity $\mu(E_m\cap E_n)-\mu(E_m)\mu(E_n)$, namely,

-Inserting this in condition \eqref{eq:petrov} of Lemma~\ref{lem:petrov} with $H=1$ we get
+Inserting this in condition \eqref{eq:harman} of Lemma~\ref{lem:harman} with $H=1$ we get

-By assumption we know that the denominator goes to infinity and we will show that the nominator converges for $k\to\infty$.
-We will do this by splitting the sum in the nominator as follows
+By assumption we know that the denominator goes to infinity and we will show that the numerator converges for $k\to\infty$.
+We will do this by splitting the sum in the numerator as follows

 We will use two different estimates.
 For the first sum we will use the trivial estimate $p\leq n$.
 For the second sum we will use that $m=px$, $n=py$, $x,y \in\N$ implies that $m-n=p(x-y)\geq p$ since $m>n$.
 Using this we get that